GusEllerm/CoastSat-Provenance-LLM-Demo/docs/development/TEST_CHANGE.md

    - "Stencila: Restart Language Server"

 4. **Look for the test message**:
-   You should see:
    ```
    🧪 Stencila LSP Server started - USING LOCAL DEVELOPMENT BUILD
    ```

-## If You See the Message

-✅ **Success!** The extension is using your local build.
-Your changes will be reflected.

-## If You Don't See the Message
+## Interpreting the Result

-❌ Check:
-- Did you rebuild the CLI? (`cargo build --bin stencila`)
-- Did you restart the LSP server?
+- ✅ Message present → the extension is wiring through the repository build.
-- Check the Output panel for errors
+- ❌ Message absent → rebuild the CLI, restart the language server, check the Output panel for errors, and ensure `stencila/target/debug/stencila` exists.
-- Verify the CLI exists: `ls -la stencila/target/debug/stencila`

 ## Reverting the Change